Prosono/SMARTi_BaseComponent/README.md

 SMARTi uses device locations (Areas) and the device domain (Light, switch, humidifier etc) to correctly populate your dashboard.

 ## My devices are not showing
-The SMARTi dashboard is dependant on correct placement of your devices (areas) and type of equipment.
+The SMARTi dashboard is dependent on correct placement of your devices (areas) and type of equipment.
 If you do not find that your devices are listed in the proper locations, please verify that the devices exists under the "Unassigned Entities" section under the Misc tab and that they are given the correct domain in Home Assistant.

 Also, an entity cannot contain an "'" in its name, Like "Linda's Light", it must be named "Lindas Light" instead.